WalletScrutiny/WalletScrutinyCom/_android/com.edss.pones.md

 ## Notes

-- This app's logo and name resemble that of {% include walletLink.html wallet='android/com.mexcpro.client' verdict='true' %}
+- This app's logo and name greatly resemble that of {% include walletLink.html wallet='android/com.mexcpro.client' verdict='true' %}
 - The app does not have a website listed on its Google Play page.

 ## App Description